By: GreatAmerica on July 7th, 2022

 Alternates: Is there something you wish your technology provider offered?
 How often are you in contact with your technology provider?

-Do you see a pattern here?
-The original questions can be answered in one or two words, whereas the better phrasing and alternate options prompt deeper conversation.
-Check out this video from Alex himself where he explains how to ask questions that actually build up your credibility as your selling managed IT.
+You may have noticed a pattern here – the original questions can be answered in one or two words, whereas the suggested phrasing and alternate options prompt deeper conversation.
+Check out this video from Alex where he explains how to ask questions that build your credibility as you’re selling managed IT.

+Interested in attending one of these sessions for yourself?
 If you desire higher closing ratios and more recurring revenue, I highly recommend attending this training.
-Our next Sales Simplicity Seminar, courtesy of CharTec, will be held in March 2020.
+Our next Sales Simplicity Seminar, led by CharTec, will be held in July 2022.
 To learn more about this exclusive sales training and to reserve your seat, click the button below!